Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Number-To-UnitValue
+## Number to unit value

 ![Number to unit value](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/NumberToUnitValue.png "[Number to unit value]")

 This extension is used to map a number to a unit attribute.
-Both, absolute and decimal number values are allowed in the source attribute.
+Both absolute and decimal number values are allowed in the source attribute.
 A unit attribute always includes a quantity and a unit value.
 This mapping is used to map a source attribute, which is maintained in a certain unit and therefore does not include the unit in the source attribute, to a unit attribute.
 Define the unit settings in the configuration.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type      |
 |----------------------------------|---------------------------------|